gruter/bdutil/extensions/tajo/README.md

 By default, Tajo stores its meta data in built-in Derby database in Tajo master node.
 Since it is ephemeral storage, you'd better use it for test purpose only.
 For continuous analysis work, using permanent meta store such as cloudSQL is strongly recommended.

-To use existing cloudSQL instance for Tajo meta store, set the instance id and connection information.
+To use existing cloudSQL or MySQL instance for Tajo meta store, set the instance id and connection information.
-In case you set non-existing instance id, new cloudSQL instance will be created automatically.
-In this case, the instance id should be unique and userid should be 'root'.
+Tajo master node need to be allowed to connect catalog server.

     $ vi extensions/tajo/tajo_env.sh

     ```
-    CLOUD_SQL_INSTANCE_ID='my-tajo-meta'
+    CATALOG_HOST="YOUR_DBMS_HOST"
-    CLOUD_SQL_CON_ID='USERID'
+    CATALOG_ID="YOUR_DBMS_ID"
-    CLOUD_SQL_CON_PW='PASSWORD'
+    CATALOG_PW="YOUR_DBMS_PW"
-    CLOUD_SQL_CON_DB='tajo'
+    CATALOG_DB=tajo
     ```

 To use Derby, leave it blank.